-Children ages 2 weeks to 12 years may receive care in the private home of a certified care provider living in government-owned or leased housing.
+Children ages 2 weeks to 12 years may receive care in the private home of a certified family child care provider living in government-owned or leased housing.
 Care may also be provided in a state-licensed home in the community.
-In-home child care is typically available weekdays and with additional care provided during evenings, weekends and flexible hourly care for shift work.
+Family child care is typically available weekdays and with additional care provided during evenings, weekends and flexible hourly care for shift work.
 Regulations limit the number of children who receive care at any one time to no more than six children under age 8 and no more than two children under age 2.
-Family child care/ CDH providers must be certified to operate by the installation.
+Family child care providers must be certified to operate by the installation.
 Individual providers may voluntarily seek national accreditation from the National Association of Family Child Care and are provided local support, training and materials to accomplish this goal.

 School-age care programs provide care to children in kindergarten through sixth grade.
 Care is offered before and after school, during non-school days and summer vacations.
 School-age care programs may be located in Department of Defense youth centers, child development centers or in other suitable facilities.
 All programs are certified by the Department of Defense and accredited by a national accrediting body, such as the Council on Accreditation.